top of page

 My counselling training at The Gestalt Centre in London began in 2012, where I completed a one-year Certificate in Humanistic Counselling.
 I then continued my Gestalt training with them for three more years.
 In 2016, I was awarded a Post Graduate Diploma (with merit) in Gestalt Therapy Theory Studies - a course that was accredited by London Metropolitan University.

-I worked for over two years as a volunteer counsellor at ELOP (East London Out Project in Walthamstow) before establishing my private practice in September 2018.
+I worked for over two years as a volunteer counsellor at ELOP (East London Out Project in Walthamstow) before establishing my private practice in September 2018 whilst working in education.

-Now I work both as a counsellor in private practice in Kent and also as teacher and wellbeing lead in South East London.
+Now I work full-time as a counsellor in private practice in Kent and London.
 I am particularly interested in working with adults who feel overwhelmed with life's circumstances and who need support in working through issues that are holding them back and causing stress, depression and anxiety.
-I also have an interest in supporting other men to explore issues surrounding their mental health and wellbeing.
+I have an interest in supporting other men to explore issues surrounding their mental health and wellbeing.
+As a gay man, I welcome clients who are members of the LGBTQ+ community or anyone who is working through issues around their sexuality or gender identity.
+I also have in interest in supporting clients who are in or wish to explore ethical non-monogamous relationships

 I am an advocate and active practitioner of mindfulness and have trained as a mindfulness teacher for children in primary school.

 My spare time is spent with my husband; indulging in box-sets on TV, going to the cinema, theatre and music concerts as well as walking my two Romanian rescue dogs.
-During the Covid-19 pandemic, I completed the Couch to 5K challenge and have continued running regularly.
-I find running a great way to maintain physical fitness and also support my wellbeing.
+I run a monthly social group for the LGBTQ+ community in London and I am also an ambassador for Blue Ribbon Foundation - a charity that raises awareness of men's health issues.

 bottom of page